Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/UserVideo.md

 It should be noted however, that you could leave the Criterion field empty.
 To demonstrate, I will add a mark to question 3 without specifying the criterion.

 ## How to add structured marks with comments
-Sonmetimes you want to add a unique comment alongside a mark.
+Sometimes you want to add a unique comment alongside a mark.
 If this is required, simply use the "Comment Mark" tool

 For example, here I will be adding a mark with a comment to Question 4.
 The system also pops up a dialog, but not the dialog includes an extra field in which I can type a comment.